-- 1. Every non-input node in the network needs at least one link coming into it.
-If links are missingthe expert is asked to fill it. - 2.
-No contribute-to loops are allowed in the network.
-If a loop exists, SALT tries to transform one of the contributors to links into constrains links. - 3.
-Constrains links should have Suggests-revision-of links associated with them.
+1. Every non-input node in the network needs atleast one link coming into it.
+If links are missing the expert is asked to fill it.

+2. No contribute-to loops are allowed in the network.
+If a loop exists ,SALT tries to transform one of the contributes to links into constrains links.

+3. Constrains links should have Suggests-revision-of links associated with them.

-- These include constrain links that are created when dependency loops are broken. - SALT compiles its dependency network into a set of production rules. - Consider a bank 's problem in deciding whether to approve a loan a loan. - One approach to automate this task is to interview loan officers to extract domainknowledge. - Another approach is to inspect the records of loans the bank has made in the past and try to generate rules automatically that will maximize the number of good loans and minimize the number of bad ones in the future. - META DENDRAL was the first program to use learning techniques to construct rules for the expert system automatically.
+•These includes constrain links that are created when dependency loops are broken.

+•SALT compiles its dependency network into set of production rules..

+•Consider a bank's problem in deciding whether to approve a loan a loan.

+•One approach to automate this task is to interview loan officers in an attempt to extract domain knowledge.

+•Another approach is to inspect the records of loans the bank has made in the past and try to generate rules automatically that will maximize the number of good loans and minimize the number of bad ones in the future.

+• META DENDRAL was the first program to use learning techniques to construct rules for the expert system automatically